RaynardGerraldo/nokiaWA/README.md

 ##  Chromedriver Instruction

-Only follow this section if you experience the errors in the [Notice](#notice) above.
+Only follow this section if you experience the errors in the [notice](#notice) above.
 Default ChromeDriver should work fine otherwise.

 ### For Linux, Windows, macOS